ed843/TennisTrackr/README.md

 2. Use Docker compose in the compose.yml file to initialize a database to use

-Note: If you do not have docker, you can configure the database connection in the `application.properties` file:
+**Note**: If you do not have docker, you can configure the database connection in the `application.properties` file to the database you are using:

     properties
     spring.datasource.url=jdbc:postgresql://localhost:5432/tennistrackr